I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfdmatransaction/nf-wdfdmatransaction-wdfdmatransactionsetimmediateexecution.md

 ## -remarks
 <p>Before calling <b>WdfDmaTransactionSetImmediateExecution</b>, the driver must initialize the transaction.</p>

-<p>If the driver calls <a href="https://msdn.microsoft.com/library/windows/hardware/ff547062">WdfDmaTransactionExecute</a>  or <a href="https://msdn.microsoft.com/library/windows/hardware/hh451123">WdfDmaTransactionAllocateResources</a> after calling <b>WdfDmaTransactionSetImmediateExecution</b> with <i>UseImmediateExecution</i> set to TRUE, and the resources needed for the request are unavailable, that method returns STATUS_INSUFFICIENT_RESOURCES.
+<p>If the driver calls <a href="..\wdfdmatransaction\nf-wdfdmatransaction-wdfdmatransactionexecute.md">WdfDmaTransactionExecute</a>  or <a href="..\wdfdmatransaction\nf-wdfdmatransaction-wdfdmatransactionallocateresources.md">WdfDmaTransactionAllocateResources</a> after calling <b>WdfDmaTransactionSetImmediateExecution</b> with <i>UseImmediateExecution</i> set to TRUE, and the resources needed for the request are unavailable, that method returns STATUS_INSUFFICIENT_RESOURCES.
 If the required resources are available, the framework claims them and initiates the call synchronously.</p>

-<p>After the driver marks a transaction for immediate execution, the transaction remains marked as such until the driver calls <a href="https://msdn.microsoft.com/library/windows/hardware/ff547114">WdfDmaTransactionRelease</a> or clears the flag by calling <b>WdfDmaTransactionSetImmediateExecution</b> with <i>UseImmediateExecution</i> set to FALSE.</p>
+<p>After the driver marks a transaction for immediate execution, the transaction remains marked as such until the driver calls <a href="..\wdfdmatransaction\nf-wdfdmatransaction-wdfdmatransactionrelease.md">WdfDmaTransactionRelease</a> or clears the flag by calling <b>WdfDmaTransactionSetImmediateExecution</b> with <i>UseImmediateExecution</i> set to FALSE.</p>

 <p><b>WdfDmaTransactionSetImmediateExecution</b> requires DMA version 3.
- To select DMA version 3, set the <b>WdmDmaVersionOverride</b> member of <a href="https://msdn.microsoft.com/library/windows/hardware/ff551290">WDF_DMA_ENABLER_CONFIG</a> to 3.</p>

-<p>If your driver calls this method on an operating system earlier than Windows 8, <a href="wdf.using_kmdf_verifier">the framework's verifier</a> reports an error.</p>

-<p>Before calling <b>WdfDmaTransactionSetImmediateExecution</b>, the driver must initialize the transaction.</p>

-<p>If the driver calls <a href="https://msdn.microsoft.com/library/windows/hardware/ff547062">WdfDmaTransactionExecute</a>  or <a href="https://msdn.microsoft.com/library/windows/hardware/hh451123">WdfDmaTransactionAllocateResources</a> after calling <b>WdfDmaTransactionSetImmediateExecution</b> with <i>UseImmediateExecution</i> set to TRUE, and the resources needed for the request are unavailable, that method returns STATUS_INSUFFICIENT_RESOURCES.
-If the required resources are available, the framework claims them and initiates the call synchronously.</p>

-<p>After the driver marks a transaction for immediate execution, the transaction remains marked as such until the driver calls <a href="https://msdn.microsoft.com/library/windows/hardware/ff547114">WdfDmaTransactionRelease</a> or clears the flag by calling <b>WdfDmaTransactionSetImmediateExecution</b> with <i>UseImmediateExecution</i> set to FALSE.</p>

-<p><b>WdfDmaTransactionSetImmediateExecution</b> requires DMA version 3.
- To select DMA version 3, set the <b>WdmDmaVersionOverride</b> member of <a href="https://msdn.microsoft.com/library/windows/hardware/ff551290">WDF_DMA_ENABLER_CONFIG</a> to 3.</p>
+ To select DMA version 3, set the <b>WdmDmaVersionOverride</b> member of <a href="..\wdfdmaenabler\ns-wdfdmaenabler--wdf-dma-enabler-config.md">WDF_DMA_ENABLER_CONFIG</a> to 3.</p>

 <p>If your driver calls this method on an operating system earlier than Windows 8, <a href="wdf.using_kmdf_verifier">the framework's verifier</a> reports an error.</p>